shubham223601/TrainYourOwnYOLO/README.md

 6. inside path TrainYourOwnYOLO/Data/Source_Images/Training_Images, you will find a csv folder called vott-csv-export containing Annotations-export.csv
 7. in path TrainYourOwnYOLO/Image_Annotation run the script to convert the annotation to YOLO accepted format

-## Training -  download the pre-trained dark-net weights and convert them to YOLO format
+## Training -  Download the pre-trained dark-net weights and convert them to YOLO format
 1. from path TrainYourOwnYOLO/2_Training run python Download_and_Convert_YOLO_weights.py
 2. train the model using python Train_YOLO.py

-## test on new dataset
+## Test on new Dataset
 1. python Detector.py from path TrainYourOwnYOLO/3_Inference